Parvin16/sd_training/readme.md

 **Synthesis** - The RTL to gate level translation where the design is converted into gates and the connections are made between gates which given out as a file called netlist.
 **.lib** - Collection of logical modules includes basic logic gates.
 Different flavors of same gate.

 Combinational delay in logic path determines the max speed of operation of digital logic circuit.
+We need cells to work fast enough for required performance.
+Faster the charging , lesser the cell delay.
+Propagation delay is the time for the input to be fill up the output.

 ![sysnthesis 2](https://user-images.githubusercontent.com/118954022/205865780-da755d6c-7a6b-4fbf-b6c3-6cdc002bbca5.jpg)

+We need cells to work fast enough for required performance.Faster the charging/discharging of capacitance, lesser the cell delay.
+Propagation delay is the time for the input to be fill up the output.
+Faster cells do not comes free, they comes with area and power consumption.
+Why do we need slow cells? - to meet holds.
+To ensure that there are no HOLD issues at DFF_B, we need cells that work slowly.
+The collection forms the **.lib** .
+**Transistors** - charge/discharge the capacitance fast and sourcing more current. **Wider transistors** - low delay (more area and power). **Narrow transistors** - More delay (less area and power).
+**Constarints** - the guidance offered to syntheziser with the correct set of cells.

 ------------------------------------------------------------------------------------------------

  ### Labs

-**LAB 1** - iverilog and gtkwave
+**LAB 1** - iverilog and gtkwave.

 * Create VLSI directory, git clone the path and done setup labs with files.